 We decided to take a public bus into a random Marrakesh neighborhood, away from the tourists in the old walled city, just to see what it was like.
 It was such an interesting experience – I’d recommend any traveler take a public bus outside the tourist zone to get a real feel for a place.

 We used a large bus stop area just outside Jemaa el Fna (the main square) as our starting point.
-We looked at the maps, and picked a line that looked like it might go by a mall or commerce center, so we wouldn’t be left in the middle of nowhere.
+It took us a while to read the maps, but we finally picked a line that looked like it went by a mall or commerce center.
+Our hope was that we wouldn’t be left in the middle of nowhere!
 We picked bus line number six, with the Massira III neighborhood as the end of the line.
 (Google map here for reference.)

 We strolled down the main road.
 We stopped for another snack of sugared, fried dough that was still hot, and that felt good in the cold air, chased down by the last of our large yogurt drink.
-(Yes, Marrakesh can be in the 40s or 50s in January – and that is cold to me after living in Mexico for most of two years.)
+(Yes, Marrakesh can be in the 40s or 50s in January.)

-We strolled down the main street on the other side and made our way to wait for the return bus to our ‘hood.
-On the return, it was rush hour and the bus was packed with mostly young men.
+We strolled down the main street in this Marrakesh neighborhood and made our way back to wait for the return bus to our ‘hood.
+It was rush hour on the way back.
+The bus was packed with mostly young men.
 (Seventy percent of the country is under 30 years old.)

-We picked a good route to explore because it went by some of the key areas in the more modern part of the city, which included a McDonald’s and a Starbucks.
+We picked a good route to explore.
+We passed by some of the key areas in the modern part of the city, including a McDonald’s and a Starbucks.
 It was the first time we saw those signs in Arabic, as well as English.